 A mild winter sun blanketed the countryside in a sleepy stupor and wildflowers carpeted the wet surroundings of waterfalls.
 That winter in Purulia was very charming for me and here are some glimpses of my visit.
 Images speak louder than words and I hope these pictures will make you fall in love with this legendary district.
 Jawaharlal Nehru once said, “We live in a beautiful world, that is full of beauty, charm, and adventure.
 There is no end to the adventures we can have if only we seek them with our eyes open.”
 This holds true for Purulia, the land of surprises.

 Purulia is a large district and there are many places to visit.
 I was a guest of Chowburu Tourism and explored places near Baghmundi.
-It is a homestay and travel consultant company which specializes in small treks to Ayodhya Hills, Dolma Hills, visits to the forests, Chau mask artists‘s homes and tribal villages.
+It is a homestay and travel consultant company that specializes in small treks to Ayodhya Hills, Dolma Hills, visits to the forests, Chau masks artists’ homes and tribal villages.
 They also organize day trips and Chau mask dance performances.
 You can contact Chowburu‘s Sujit Chandra Kumar via email (email@example.com) or call +91-9732294515 to make a reservation.